AtiLion/VRCExtended/README.md

 4. Use your compiler to compile the code

 ## Credits ##
-- BadWolfVR - Shader blacklisting
+- BlackWolfVR - Shader blacklisting